jayps/base-frontend-ts/README.md

 - Containerize
 - Maybe add some k8s config, deployment with Helm or similar so that environment variables can be properly managed.
 - Refactor code into smaller components, better for testability.
+- Proper docs on generic components, like the data-table and data-form components.

 ## Available Scripts